About This Course

 - A second-class honours grade one degree is required.
 Consideration under Recognition of Prior Learning (RPL) will be given to second class honours grade two (level 8 degree) candidates, where for example an applicant has relevant work experience or has performed impressively in another Master’s degree acceptable to the School selection committee.
 In such cases, the applicant should set out the grounds upon which they wish to be considered in the supplementary statement and/or interview.

 MA Work and Organisational Behaviour

 - An undergraduate degree that includes subjects related to the area (e.g. business, psychology, human resource management, organisational behaviour, sociology of work).
 Applicants with a Second Class Honours Grade I in a primary honours degree (NFQ, Level 8)in any discipline and a minimum of three years of relevant work experience will also be considered.

 - A Second Class Honours Grade I in a primary honours degree (NFQ, Level 8) degree is required.
 Consideration will be given to Second Class Honours Grade II in a primary honours degree (NFQ, Level 8) candidates, where for example an applicant has relevant work experience or has performed impressively in another Master’s degree acceptable to the School selection committee.
 In such cases, the applicant should set out the grounds upon which they wish to be considered in the supplementary statement and/or interview.

 Eligible candidates may be interviewed.

-The criteria for selection will include:
+The criteria for selection includes: